Home » Dessert Recipes » Easy Apple Pie Filling

 • You can adjust the sweetness to suit your tastes

-• So versatile that it may be used in all of your favorite fall treats, such as homemade apple pie
+• So versatile that it may be used in all of your favorite fall treats, such as a homemade apple pie

 • Bonus: Your kitchen will smell amazing!